Cart 0

 Hello, I’m Amber!

-And it's not just alliteration that sets my soul alight: it's the feeling of clay beneath my fingertips, the slower pace of island life here on Haida Gwaii, and artists sharing their gift with the world.
+And it's not just alliteration that sets my heart aflutter: it's the feeling of clay beneath my fingertips, the slower pace of island life here on Haida Gwaii, and makers sharing their skills with the world.

 I'm all about the deliberate, the meaningful, the fulfilling and the connected.